Chinese Desserts: 52 Sweets People from China (Actually) Enjoy

 11. Mung Bean Soup

-The Chinese dessert, Mung Bean Soup, in a bowl.
+Chinese dessert, Mung Bean Soup

 “My family from central China liked to make 绿豆汤 mung bean porridge.
 It’s also called “mung bean soup” but if you Google for this term you also get a totally different curry-like dish in your results.
 The one I mean is super simple, made using only the beans and no other ingredients, except optionally sugar or honey etc. You can also turn it into ice lollies / popsicles.” – snake5k